 It is expected that the data we capture throughout the course of the entire study, including that from all the approximately 3,100 primary participants, will be a valuable source of data on how drivers respond to certain situations and how the roadway and vehicle might be enhanced to improve driver safety.
 Researchers who study traffic congestion and traffic patterns may also find the data useful.
 Therefore, it is expected that there will be follow-on data analyses using all or part of the data for up to 30 years into the future.
 These follow-on analyses will be conducted by qualified researchers with IRB approval, as required by law, who may or may not be part of the original project team.
-In consenting to this study, you are consenting to future research uses of the information and videos we gather from you, consistent with the protections described above and elsewhere in this document.
+In consenting to this study, you are consenting and your child is assenting to future research uses of the information and videos we gather from him/her, consistent with the protections described above and elsewhere in this document.

-If you are involved in a crash while participating in this study, the data collection equipment in the vehicle will likely capture the events leading up to the event.
-You are under NO LEGAL OBLIGATION to voluntarily mention the data collection equipment or your participation in this study at the time of a crash or traffic offense.
-We have provided a letter which you should keep in the glove box for these cases.
-The letter describes the vehicle's role in the study without identifying you as a participant in the study.
+If your child is involved in a crash while participating in this study, the data collection equipment in the study vehicle will likely capture the events leading up to the event.
+Your child is under NO LEGAL OBLIGATION to voluntarily mention the data collection equipment or his/her participation in this study at the time of a crash or traffic offense.
+We have provided a letter, which your child should keep in the glove box for these cases.
+The letter describes the vehicle's role in the study without identifying your child as a participant in the study.

 Because the vehicle camera system is storing continuous video, it may capture some incriminating evidence if an at-fault collision should occur.
-To help us protect your privacy, we have obtained a Certificate of Confidentiality from the U.S. Department of Health and Human Services National Institutes of Health.
-With this Certificate, neither the researchers nor study sponsors can be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
-Identifying information for the purposes of this study includes your contact information, your auxiliary study information, your driving data (including video of your face and GPS coordinates which may identify your home, work, or school locations), or any information in your driver data, vehicle data, or additional crash data that could be used to personally identify you.
-While your confidentiality is protected in most cases by the Certificate, you should know that in some rare instances involving alleged improper conduct by you or others, you may be prevented by a court from raising certain claims or defenses unless you agree to waive the confidentiality protection.
-The researchers and study sponsors will use the Certificate to resist any demands for information that would identify you, except as explained below.
+To help us protect your child's privacy, we have obtained a Certificate of Confidentiality from the U.S. Department of Health and Human Services National Institutes of Health.
+With this Certificate, neither the researchers nor study sponsors can be forced to disclose information that may identify your child, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
+Identifying information for the purposes of this study includes your child's contact information, your child's auxiliary study information, your child's driving data (including video of his/her face and GPS coordinates which may identify his/her home, work, or school locations), or any information in your child's driver data, vehicle data, or additional crash data that could be used to personally identify him/her.
+While your child's confidentiality is protected in most cases by the Certificate, you should know that in some rare instances involving alleged improper conduct by your child or others, your child may be prevented by a court from raising certain claims or defenses unless he/she agrees to waive the confidentiality protection.
+The researchers and study sponsors will use the Certificate to resist any demands for information that would identify your child, except as explained below.